-Once you install and activate the plugin, Easy Table of Contents immediately creates a table of contents section on your posts.
-As soon as it is activated on your site, you can navigate to the front end and see the table it created on your posts.
+Once you install and activate the plugin, the plugin immediately creates a table of contents section on your posts.
+As soon as it is activated, you can see the table it created on your posts.

 3. Customize Your Table of Contents Site-Wide Settings

-After seeing what the plugin does out of the box, you can visit the plugin’s settings and tailor them to your needs.
+After seeing what the plugin does out of the box, you can check out the plugin’s settings.
 To go to the settings, navigate to Settings > Table of Contents.

 For most people, enabling the table of contents to show up on posts is probably all you’ll need.
 Pages are a different story.
 If you have landing pages that are specifically designed as top-level pages, you should uncheck showing a table of contents on your pages (keep posts checked).

 Further, you’ll see that Easy TOC recognizes all your custom post types and various templates which you can toggle on/off for.